Anthony Burgess

 John Burgess Wilson was born in Harpurhey, Manchester, on Sunday 25 February 1917.
 His mother, Elizabeth Burgess, was a singer and dancer on the music-hall stage in Glasgow and Manchester.
 His father, Joseph Wilson, played the piano in music halls and worked as a door-to-door encyclopaedia salesman before joining the Army Pay Corps in the First World War.

 Burgess’s mother and his only sister, Muriel, died in the influenza pandemic of 1918.
 The loss of his mother had a profound effect on his life and literary work.
 In 1922 Joseph Wilson married a publican, Margaret Dwyer (née Byrne), and the family lived above a pub, the Golden Eagle, on Lodge Street in the Miles Platting area of Manchester.
 By 1928, when Burgess enrolled at his secondary school, they had moved to Moss Side, where he wrote his earliest published poems and short stories.
-He composed his first symphony at the age of 18.
+He claimed to have composed his first symphony at the age of 18, although there was no performance and the manuscript has not survived.

 Burgess was educated at Xaverian College and the University of Manchester, graduating with a degree in English Literature in 1940.
 He served in the Royal Army Medical Corps and the Army Educational Corps from 1940 until 1946.
 In 1942 he married his first wife, Llewela (Lynne) Jones, in Bournemouth, while he was the musical director of an army dance band.
 From December 1943 he was stationed in Gibraltar, where, as a member of the Army Educational Corps, he taught a course entitled ‘The British Way and Purpose’ to the troops.
 In August 1945 he composed a Sonata for Cello and Piano in G minor, which is his earliest surviving musical work.